ayuuXploits/DIY-emo-bot/README.md

 An expressive desktop companion running on a **Wemos D1 Mini (ESP8266)** with a 128×64 OLED display and capacitive touch sensor.
 Features animated emotions, a live NTP clock, and real-time weather — all on a tiny screen.

-Ported and adapted from the original ESP32 version by [Abay Melethil](https://github.com/Abaymelethil).

----

 ## 😊 Expressions & Modes